arinrare/EarthquakeInformation/README.md

 OSX: The program runs in OSX
 Linux: Not yet tested, theoretically should work

-Note: The resources directory is required for the program to work.
-Running on a 4K monitor: The program was made in 2016 and is not built to work on a 4K monitor.
-In the executable folder i have provided a shortcut for Windows that sets Compatibility for High DPI mode.
-You just need to change the file location of the jar file in the properties of the shortcut if you move the shortcut.
-You will need to run in compatibility mode most likely or the text amd map will be too small.
-This is intended to be fixed to scale properly at some point.

 21/04/2024 - Soon to come, compile intructions and a way to add your own API key to the application without having to recompile.

 Program is unfinished.